Time to Meet Winter Storm Event Performance Objectives and Winter Severity Index - 4f

 Write Up:

-Knowing how long it takes to clear roads after a winter storm helps MoDOT analyze costs and improve efficiency.
+Understanding how long it takes to clear roads after a winter storm helps MoDOT analyze costs and improve efficiency.
 The department’s response to winter events ensures good customer service for travelers while keeping expenses as low as possible.
 These efforts reduce delays and, most importantly, promote safer travel.
-In recent years, MoDOT has increased public messaging, urging drivers to travel only when necessary during winter storms.
+In recent years, MoDOT has increased public messaging urging drivers to travel only when necessary, during winter storms.
 This cooperation helps crews manage roadways more effectively and improves clearance times.

 Purpose of the Measure: